browse

 What are they, and why do they happen?

-Unfortunately, not all ISP's follow RFC.
-These obscure DNS requests we see in Umbrella reports are Google Chrome's response to that.
-Google developed to test that Chrome performs to protect end-users.
+Unfortunately, not all ISP's follow RFC rules.
+These obscure DNS requests we see in the Activity Search Reports are Google Chrome's response to that.
+Google Chrome will send unique requests out as a precautionary tool to protect end-users.

 When met with DNS requests for non-existent domains, the ISP's in question often respond with an A record belonging to the ISP.
 The landing page will have advertisements along with a message such as "did you mean....".
-An overview of this type of manipulation and associated consequences can be seen here.
+An overview of this type of manipulation and associated consequences is explained in this Wikipedia article here.

-However, as per the RFC, when a DNS request for a non-existent domain is made, the appropriate response is NXDOMAIN.
+As per the RFC system, when a DNS request for a non-existent domain is made, the appropriate response is NXDOMAIN.
 Since ads are typically unwanted, Google developed a method to test for this behaviour.
 On startup, Chrome sends 3 requests and checks to see what the response is.
 If the test domains resolve to the same A record instead of resolving to NXDOMAIN, Chrome will respond accordingly and hide the ads from the end-user.

 This is not the only cause for random-looking DNS requests but it is one of the most common causes.
 The key to identifying Chrome as the cause would be seeing the queries sent in groups of 3 per internal host.